Charlie1qa/PerfecTea/README.md

 - 1x DC Motor
 - 1x Custom Designed Vintage Rapid Prototyped Frame (aka.
 Meccano)

+## How To Build the Software

+Make sure you have build-essentials and qmake installed.
+If not ''sudo apt-get install qt5-qmake build-essential'' After that you can just build the software with:
+'''
+qmake
+make
+sudo ./PerfecTea_GUI
+'''

+sudo command when launching is needed because of the program needing elevated privileges to set the date and time at the initial startup.

 ## GUI Mock Ups

 Start Screen: